CamillaCP/MQTT_Traffic_Generator/README.md

 ## Docker Image

-The command line version of the traffic generator is also available as a Docker image, which can built with:
+The command line version of the traffic generator is also available as a Docker image, which can be built with:
 ```
 $ docker build -t generator-app .
 ```